 Ponta Delgada, São Miguel Island, Azores - 2 nights

 Day 9: Sunday 6 June, São Miguel: Furnas – Caldeira das Sete Cidades – Ponta Delgada

 - Vegetable garden and lunch at Quinta dos Sabores

 - Vista do Rei – Caldeira das Sete Cidades Trail (c7.7kms, c.
 2hrs, rated: easy)

 - Scenic drive stoping at the miradouro of Cerrado das Freira, Visa do Rei, Carvao & Lagoa do Canário

 This morning we depart Furnas and travel to the north coast, making a brief stop at the Miradouro do Pico do Ferro for fine views over Lagoa das Furnas.
 Our destination is the Gorreana Tea Plantation, the oldest, and currently only, tea plantation in Europe.
 The family has cultivated tea here since 1883, preserving ‘oriental’ traditions over five generations.
-The 50-hectare estate manufactures four different varieties: green tea, black tea, orange pekoe tea, and broken leaf.
+The 50-hectare estate manufactures different varieties including green tea, black tea, orange pekoe tea.

 Following a short visit to the terraces and factory we enjoy lunch at one of the island’s best restaurants.
 Quinta dos Sabores, is an intimate ‘farm-to-table’ restaurant serving a variety of dishes made from their own organic produce.